Connect with others who understand.

 Arnica Montana

 Some studies suggest that Arnica montana may moderately improve symptoms like pain, swelling, and bruising after surgery or trauma, while other studies showed no improvement.
-When used to reduce pain from osteoarthritis, Arnica may be as effective as ibuprofen.
-A study on Arnica montana for osteoarthritis of the knee found that the gel was generally well tolerated with few side effects, but it posed a risk of allergic reactions.
+A study on Arnica montana for osteoarthritis of the knee found that the gel reduced discomfort and was generally well tolerated with few side effects, but it posed a risk of allergic reactions.

 Calendula

-Calendula officinalis has pain-relieving and wound-healing properties that may ease pain and help with wound healing, particularly ulcers or burns.
-Studies on animals and people have found that calendula may promote wound healing and reduce inflammation.
+Studies on animals and people have found that Calendula officinalis flower extract may promote wound healing.
+It was found to be particularly effective at reducing inflammation.
 Calendula is likely safe for most people but also carries a risk of allergic reactions.

 Ichthammol

-Ichthammol ointment can act as a drawing salve and an anti-inflammatory agent, which may be healing.
+Ichthammol ointment is believed to act as a drawing salve and an anti-inflammatory agent to heal the skin.
 Derived from shale oil, ichthammol has been used to treat skin conditions such as psoriasis and eczema.
 Ichthammol is generally well tolerated but can cause skin irritation.
-It also has a sulfurlike smell and can discolor skin and clothes.
+It also has a sulfur-like smell and can discolor skin and clothes.

 Silicea